Zehua-Chen/coding-interview/problems/buddy-tree/README.md

 1. A node's value is 1 iff and only if all its subtree nodes' value are 1
 2. A leaf node can have value either 1 or 0.

+## Children

+- Left child is i * 2
+- Right child is i * 2 + 1

 ## Task

 Implement the following 2 APIs:

-setBit(offset, length), set the bits at range from offset to offset + length - 1 clearBits(offset, length), clear the bits at range from offset to offset + length - 1
+- `setBit(offset, length)`, in the the level at the top of front of the 2d array, set the bits at range from offset to offset + length - 1
+- `clearBits(offset, length)`, clear the bits at range from offset to offset + length - 1

 ### Runtime